93-107 Shaftesbury Avenue,

-Classic Cinemas chain took over the lease in 1982 but failed to make a go of the newly renamed Classic and it became the Premiere with an art-house policy.
-This was also short lived and eventually it was operated by Curzon who again renamed it and made a big success of the cinema.
+Classic Cinemas chain took over the lease in 1982 but failed to make a go of the newly renamed Classic Cinema and it became the Premiere Cinema with an art-house policy.
+This was also short lived and eventually it was operated by Curzon who again renamed it Curzon Shaftesbury Avenue and made a big success of the cinema.

 Eventually in 1998 it was deemed too large and sub-division into a three screen complex took place.
-This was expensively done and the resulting cinemas – screen 1 with 250 seats, screen 2 with 130 seats and screen 3 with 110 seats – remain popular and continue to present a wide choice of Independent films.
+This was expensively done, to the plans of architectural firm Panter Hudspith Architects and the resulting cinemas – screen 1 with 250 seats, screen 2 with 130 seats and screen 3 with 110 seats – remain popular and continue to present a wide choice of Independent films.

 Just login to your account and subscribe to this theater